typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ## The solution

-In this guide, we'll cover the steps required to deploy an Akka based application to Kubernetes.
+This guide will cover the steps required to deploy a simple Akka based application to Kubernetes.

+_If you are deploying Lagom or Play based application, please refer to [Deploying Microservices to Kubernetes](http://todo-link) as it covers how to deploy both Lagom and Play based application to Kubernetes._

-The guide will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/) build tool.
+As part of Kubernetes deployment, application must be containerized.
+As such, this guide will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/).

-This guide will also show how to configure Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to establish Akka cluster for your application.
+This guide will also show how to configure Kubernetes resources, particularly [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to establish Akka cluster for your application.

---- The lines below here is still not written nicely, skeleton sections only.

 ### Prerequisites

-* Existing Kubernetes cluster with Docker registry.
+* An existing, running Kubernetes cluster.
-* `kubectl` is configured to point to existing Kubernetes cluster.
+* The kubernetes CLI tool `kubectl` is configured to point to the existing Kubernetes cluster.
-* Docker environment variable is configured to point to Docker registry used by Kubernetes cluster.
+* Docker environment variables are configured to point to Docker registry used by Kubernetes cluster.
+This will ensure the Docker images we built in this guide will be available to the Kubernetes cluster.
 * JDK8+

-Project has either SBT or Maven

-### How it works

-Use StatefulSet to deploy.
-Use first container as the cluster seed node.
-StatefulSet defines environment variable for seed node & akka remoting.
+* An existing Akka based application which uses either SBT or Maven as the build tool that you'd like to deploy to Kubernetes.

+### Solutions overview

+First, we will need to containerize our application and publish it to the Docker registry used by our Kubernetes cluster.
+This guide will show how to configure both SBT and Maven to perform this task.

+Once our image is published, we will utilize Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to deploy application.
+Using StatefulSet, given an a service named `myapp` and `3` replicas, Kubernetes will start `3` instances of [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) with the names `myapp-0`, `myapp-1`, and `myapp-2`.
+These Pod names will be registered in the Kubernetes DNS, such that they can be resolved by the pods within the same StatefulSet.
+This would mean `myapp-0` as a host name can be resolved within the `myapp-2` pod, for example.

+Based on the above example, the container `myapp-0` can be used as the seed node to form the Akka cluster within Kubernetes.

+Each Pod will also need to expose the Akka remoting port so it is accessible from a different Pod instances.
+We will utilize Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to achieve this.

+--- The lines below here is still not written nicely, skeleton sections only.

+### Naming your application

+### System properties

 Environment variable defined by StatefulSet will be used as part of `java` command line argument to setup Akka cluster.

 For example, we will be adding the following system properties as part of our application start up.